lsst-uk/IntroToRSP/docs/Locations/bath.md

 21st February 2024

 ## Building Address:
 8 West (The Physics Department).
-Postcode: BA2 7AY (Note: Postcode is to campus, not to the specific building)  [Link to Google Maps](https://maps.app.goo.gl/JbFK795hdW2RQYJa7). what3words of bulding entrace: [props.foster.divide](https://what3words.com/props.foster.divide)
+Postcode: BA2 7AY (Note: Postcode is to campus, not to the specific building)  [Link to Google Maps](https://maps.app.goo.gl/JbFK795hdW2RQYJa7). what3words of building entrance: [props.foster.divide](https://what3words.com/props.foster.divide)

 ## Room:
 8W2.30